 The application for 61-63 Flemington Road, North Melbourne, will be the latest “super skinny” tower for the city: on the north-west corner of High Street and with rear access to Alexanders Lane, the site spreads 231 square metres.

 As well as the guesthouse, the proposed DKO Architecture project will include a 49 sqm café, 18 sqm office and basement with storage, water tanks and space to lock two bicycles.

 Suites above level five will enjoy north-facing district views over the hospitals to Carlton.

 The block, zoned Mixed Use, cost the Melbourne developer registered as WF Flemington Pty Ltd $3.72 million last year.

-For nearly a century prior, it had been occupied for commercial uses – most recently by Holley Performance, a distributor of automotive parts.
-In the 1950s, Pauer and Co, a machinery distributor was based within the building.
-In the 1960s and 1970s, the site was marked as being used for storage.
+For nearly a century prior, it had been occupied commercially – most recently by Holley Performance, a distributor of automotive parts (story continues below).

-Buildings rising nine storeys have been permitted at 15-27 Wreckyn Street and 48-50 Villiers Street, while eight level structures have been approved at 20-24 Vale Street and 3-11 High Street – which is directly behind the former Holley Performance workshop.
+Eight level structures has been given the green light at 20-24 Vale St and 3-11 High St – behind the former Holley Performance workshop.